-Policies inforce as of December 31, 2017 within the CLA of 1,308 reflects a decrease of 31% relative to December 31, 2016.
-The number of new policies written during 2017 was 25, less than half the amount of new policies written during 2016.
-The number of cancellations (151) and non-renewals (371) contributed most significantly to the year-over-year decrease in policies inforce.
-Premiums written during 2017 decreased 47% from \$37,138 to \$19,795 as compared to 2016.
+At December 31, 2018, the number of policies inforce within the CLA was approximately 900 reflecting a 30% decrease relative to December 31, 2017.
+The number of new policies written during 2018 was 24 and approximated the same number of new policies written during 2017.
+The number of cancellations (102) and non-renewals (291) contributed most significantly to the year-over-year decrease in policies inforce.
 Citizens' commercial policies remain attractive to insurers both in the private market and E&S market, particularly commercial policies with higher average premiums, leading to decreases in premiums written surpassing decreases in policies inforce.
-Ceded premiums through depopulation during 2017 were \$176 or \$1,432 (89%) less than 2016.
+Premiums written during 2018 were \$14,665 or \$5,129 (26%) less than 2017.
+Premiums ceded through depopulation during 2018 were \$51 or \$125 (71%) less than 2017.